Contents of Company’s Articles of Association

 -

-companies which manage stock exchange, clearing and securities institutions, depository and settlement institutions, or any other companies as stipulated under capital market laws; or
+companies that manage stock exchange, clearing and securities institutions, depository and settlement institutions, or any other companies as stipulated under capital market laws; or

 -

-companies which satisfy the criteria of micro and small enterprises.
+companies that satisfy the criteria of micro and small enterprises.

-If a company has fewer than 2 (two) shareholders after it has obtained its legal entity status, no later than 6 (six) months since the said situation, the relevant shareholder shall:
+If a company has less than 2 (two) shareholders after the obtainment of its legal entity status, the relevant shareholder, no later than 6 (six) months since obtainment shall:

 -